david-lev/pywa/docs/source/content/handlers/overview.rst

 .. attention::
     :class: dropdown

-    ALl callback functions must be registered before starting the server.
+    All callback functions must be registered before starting the server.
 Otherwise, the updates will not be handled!

 There are two ways to register a callback function: